Komornikx/slitherio-pixel/README.md

 ## Project info
 This project was made during free time in school, just for fun. </br>
-There should be some bugs in it. </br>
+There are some bugs in this app. </br>
 Do with it whatever you want.

 ## Setup